suryaturaga3142/oscilloscope_v1/README.md

 Of course, I realized I was being silly when I saw that my sine waves that were captured on posedge were also getting captured on the immediate negedge, since what goes up, comes down!
 Fixed that by clearing the buffer after each plotting event.

 An interesting challenge was figuring out the limitations of this oscilloscope.
-Frequency, resolution, etc. One glaringly clear one is that it's technically better suited to logic analysis since we're limited to 0-3.3V.
+Frequency, resolution, etc. One glaringly clear one is that it's technically better suited to logic analysis since we're limited to $0-3.3V$.
+The 12-bit resolution of ADCs means that the max resolution is $0.806mV$.
 The fastest that the oscilloscope can collect values from the ADC is extremely high.
 The TIM_CLK is 96MHz and each ADC conversion takes 3 clock cycles.
-However, the operation is currently limited by the script, which samples at a rate of upto 1kHz.
-The brings the highest reliably measurable signal frequency to 500Hz, the Nyquist frequency.
+However, the operation is currently limited by the script, which samples at a rate of upto $1kHz$.
+The brings the highest reliably measurable signal frequency to $500Hz$, the Nyquist frequency.

 ## Final Thoughts

 This project was really fun.
 Took me less time than I expected to complete it.
 I can see a lot of room for future improvement, starting with more functionality such as measurement tools and new operation modes like FRAs and transforms.
 FRAs would be made possible if a wavegen was setup.
 The easiest thing to do would be to make signal capture a lot faster.
 For now, it's a good tool for me to quickly diagnose signals and sensors while working.

 Currently, a measurement is taken and immediately sent over UART through ```printf```.
 A typical ```uint16_t``` made up of 2 bytes needs 5 ASCII characters (upto 65535) to express in this manner, where each ASCII character is 1 byte.
 This is entirely unecessary and only done to allow the transmission to be readable from the terminal.
 Really, only 2 bytes (2 ASCII chars) are needed to send through bit stuffing.
 Having expected sizes, buffers like spaces can be removed entirely.
-Additionally, using DMA to transmit data with methods like double buffering will speed up the rate from 500Hz to easily above 50kHz!
+Then there's also the delay caused with starting and stopping UART transmission.
+Using DMA to transmit data with methods like double buffering will speed up the rate from 500Hz to easily above $50kHz$!

 Research on different stuff has also given rise to new ideas that I could implement in the future!
-I'll likely use the learnings from this somewhere else.
+You will likely see big improvements upon this project implemented in other projects of mine.